akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240322000000/index.md

 {{</citation>}}

-### (27/32 | 164/283) The Model Openness Framework: Promoting Completeness and Openness for Reproducibility, Transparency and Usability in AI (Matt White et al., 2024)
+### (27/32 | 164/286) The Model Openness Framework: Promoting Completeness and Openness for Reproducibility, Transparency and Usability in AI (Matt White et al., 2024)

 {{<citation>}}

-Matt White, Ibrahim Haddad, Cailean Osborne, Xiao-Yang Liu, Ahmed Abdelmonsef, Sachin Varghese.
+Matt White, Ibrahim Haddad, Cailean Osborne, Xiao-Yang, Liu, Ahmed Abdelmonsef, Sachin Varghese.
 (2024)
 **The Model Openness Framework: Promoting Completeness and Openness for Reproducibility, Transparency and Usability in AI**
 <br/>
 <button class="copy-to-clipboard" title="The Model Openness Framework: Promoting Completeness and Openness for Reproducibility, Transparency and Usability in AI" index=164>